Best Practices for Using Anchore Enterprise in CI

 In Distributed Analysis, SBOM generation happens locally on the runner and is then sent to Anchore Enterprise for evaluation.

 It is the recommended approach because it offers maximum flexibility in resourcing.
-You can potentially reduce the time to generate an SBOM by customising your anchoreCTL configuration and providing more CPU and fast I/O to your pipeline runners.
+You can potentially reduce the time to generate an SBOM by customising your AnchoreCTL configuration and providing more CPU and fast I/O to your pipeline runners.

 To use distributed analysis, construct your CI job to use AnchoreCTL with the --from parameter, for example:

-anchorectl image add <DOCKER_USERNAME>/getting-started-todo-app --from [docker, registry] --wait
+anchorectl image add <DOCKER_USERNAME>/getting-started-todo-app --from registry --wait

 Centralized Analysis

-In Centralized Analysis, the AnchoreCTL command is used to ask your Anchore Enterprise deployment to download and analyzes the image content.
+In Centralized Analysis, the AnchoreCTL command is used to ask your Anchore Enterprise deployment to download and analyze the image content.
 This is necessary if you require the malware scanning service to unpack and scan container layers.

 To use centralized analysis, omit the --from parameter, for example: